Leonardo-Boss/suckless-site/sta.li/faq.md

 No. Good libraries implement each library function in separate object (.o) files, this enables the linker (ld) to only extract and link those object files from an archive (.a) that export the symbols that are actually used by a program.
+Additionally, link-time optimization and dead code elimination (available in most modern GNU and LLVM based toolchains) allows for the extraction of necessary code on a _function-by-function_ basis, while eliminating _all_ unused library code, resulting in a smaller, faster, and more secure executables.

 See also